Skiftstar/discord-wordle-bot/README.md

 The Solver has 2 mode:
 - Entropy Mode, where it checks for the word with the highest entropy and uses this as its guess
-- Elimination mode, if only two letters or less than 10 possible solutions remain, the solver will ignore the pattern and eliminate as many remaining letters as possible. it will do so until only 1 word remains or it reaches its final guess.
+- Elimination mode, if only two letters or less than 10 possible solutions remain (adjustable in `config.json`), the solver will ignore the pattern and eliminate as many remaining letters as possible. it will do so until only 1 word remains or it reaches its final guess.

 To play and analyze the game, it takes screenshots at the beginning of the game and after each move.